thatstatsguy/thatstatsguy.github.io/_posts/2023-09-24- Async Await in C# Part 1.md

 I recently worked through two resources for asynchronous programming in C# that I thought worth writing about here.
 For anyone who's ever started out with asynchronous programming, it can sometimes feel like you just keep throwing the Task, async await keywords into your code like some kind of magic spice until things start working.
 No judgement - we've all been there.

-In this two part series I'll try my best to show how you can avoid causing needless drama for yourself with asynchronous programming.
+In this three part series we'll explore various interest points in the async programming model.
 Code for this can be found at the link below.

-<a class="btn btn-info" href="https://github.com/thatstatsguy/til/tree/main/AsyncAwaitWalkThrough" role="button">Link to Code (Sample project 1)</a>
+<a class="btn btn-info" href="https://github.com/thatstatsguy/til/tree/main/Async%20Programming%20in%20C%23/AsyncAwaitWalkThrough" role="button">Link to Code (Sample project 1)</a>

-<a class="btn btn-info" href="https://github.com/thatstatsguy/til/tree/main/Task%20Parallel%20Library/TPL" role="button">Link to Code (Sample project 2)</a>
+<a class="btn btn-info" href="https://github.com/thatstatsguy/til/tree/main/Async%20Programming%20in%20C%23/Task%20Parallel%20Library/TPL" role="button">Link to Code (Sample project 2)</a>

 ## Some notes before we start
 The content for this series was derived, in part, from the following [youtube](https://www.youtube.com/watch?v=n6kiJKr4_oA) video and [pluralsight](https://app.pluralsight.com/library/courses/getting-started-with-asynchronous-programming-dotnet/learning-check) course.
 The ideas presented are similar, but I've condensed these down into a smaller application which is hopefully easier to follow.